WeLearn1314/PAGDNet/README.md

 # PAGDNet
-This website shares the code of the "Pixel attention-guided CNN for image denoising" finished by Jibin Deng*, 2024 IEEE International Conference on Acoustics, Speech and Signal Processing.
+This website shares the code of the "Pixel attention-guided CNN for image denoising" finished by Jibin Deng.

 # Prerequisites: